-PrimaryPrimary authority and responsibility forPrimary authority and responsibility for the development thethe UMB Laser Safety Program rests with thethe UMB Laser Safety Program rests with authorized by theauthorized by the Provost and consists of a Laser Safety Officerauthorized withwith the Office of Environmental Health and Safety, a representative fromwith the Office of Environmental Health and Safety, a representative fromwith the Office of Environmental Faculty of Sciences, and all principal Investigators involved Faculty of Sciences, systemsystem of class 3b or class 4.
+PrimaryPrimary authority and responsibility forPrimary authority and responsibility for the development thethe UMB Laserthe UMB Laser Safety Program rests with thethe UMB Laser Safety Program rests with authorized authorized by theauthorized by the Provost and consists of a Laser Safety Officerauthorized withwith the Office of Environmental Health and Safety, a representative fromwith the Office of Environm Faculty of Sciences, and allFaculty of Sciences, and all principal Investigators involvedFaculty of Sciences systemsystem ofsystem of class 3b or dass 4.
 The committeesystem of class 3b or class 4.
-The committeesystem of class 3b or class 4.
-The committee also meets at the request of the LSO or any one of its The committee also meets at the policypolicy issues in need of clarification, or remediapolicy issues in
+The comm ofof the program in the preceding year, and initiate such of the program in the preceding year, and TheThe committee also meets at the request of the LSO or any one of itsThe committee also meets at the policypolicy issues in need of clarification, or remediapolicy issues in need of clarification, or rem committeecommittee has the authority to recommend the suspension, restriction, committee has the a thethe operation the operation of the operation of a laser or laser system if it deems that lase inainadequainadequate.inadequate.
+The committee provides an annual report documenting its incincludingincluding reincluding recommendations to the Provost.
+Copies of the program are avail Environmental Health & Safety Office